davidruzicka/mcp-from-openapi/CONTRIBUTING.md

 When adding features:

-- Update relevant docs in `docs/`
-- Add examples to profiles if applicable
 - Update `IMPLEMENTATION.md` for architectural changes
-- Keep `PROFILE-GUIDE.md` in sync with profile schema
+- Keep `docs/PROFILE-GUIDE.md` in sync with profile schema
+- Add or update examples in `profiles/` if applicable
+- Update relevant docs in `README.md` and other `docs/` files
+- Remove implemented feature from `TODO.md`

 ## Questions?